 But it's important to know that having a higher CA 125 result doesn't mean you have cancer.
-Many conditions other than cancer, including inflammatory disease, recent surgery, fibroids, your menstrual cycle, or an ectopic pregnancy, can cause CA 125 to rise.
+Many conditions other than cancer can cause CA 125 to rise.
+These include inflammatory disease, recent surgery, fibroids, your menstrual cycle, and an ectopic pregnancy.

 And having a normal CA 125 result doesn't mean you don't have ovarian cancer.
 Some women with early ovarian cancer have a normal CA 125 level.

-One elevated or normal CA 125 test result is not as important as a series of CA 125 blood tests over time.
+One higher than normal or normal CA 125 test result is not as important as a series of CA 125 blood tests over time.

-If you have a high CA 125 level, your doctor may recommend that you see a gynecologic oncologist, a cancer doctor who specializes in cancers of the female reproductive system.
+If you have a high CA 125 level, your provider may recommend that you see a gynecologic oncologist.
+This is a cancer doctor who specializes in cancers of the female reproductive system.

 How is this test done?